Gino's Italian Escape

-Gino's Italian Escape is a British documentary that has aired on ITV since 13 September 2013 and is presented by Gino D'Acampo.
+Gino's Italian Escape is a British documentary that aired on ITV between 2013 and 2020 and was presented by Gino D'Acampo.
 The series follows Gino as he explores some of Italy's best loved locations through some of the country's dishes notable to each region.
 After tasting local dishes with ingredients notable to that region, Gino prepares some dishes of his own.

 Transmissions

 2015 Tour

 In 2015, Gino toured the UK in Gino's Italian Escape: The Live Tour.